Food poisoning vs stomach flu

 For mild and moderate cases of stomach flu, urgent care centers can assess your symptoms, help you pinpoint the cause and recommend a treatment plan.

-If you need help assessing and treating stomach flu, come see the experts at one of our urgent care locations.
+If you need help assessing and treating stomach flu, head to one of your nearest urgent care location.
 You can walk in without an appointment or you can check in online.
 We’ll have you back to feeling better in no time.

 Written by Sarah Thebarge, Physician Assistant